- Prospective Students

 Careers in Earth Sciences

 What are some of the careers in Earth Sciences?
 And where can I get more information?

 There are a wide array of exciting and well-paying careers available to those pursuing an Earth Sciences' degree.
-You can also check out our "Prospective Students" page for links to some excellent info sources, including "Geoscience and Canada"
+You can also check out our "Prospective Students" and "Careers" pages for more info and links

 How do I enroll in courses?

 Please visit https://www.sfu.ca/students/enrollment/enroll.html for information on how to enroll in courses.
 All question pertaining to how to use SIS/goSFU should be directed to the SIS/goSFU Team:

 I need help with registering in an EASC course.
 Whom do I contact?

 The Undergraduate Advisor at firstname.lastname@example.org or 778.782.4779

 I have the prerequisite(s) for the course for which I wish to register but the systems tell me I don’t.
 Why?